AriFordsham/GHCWiki/debugging-ghc-crashes.md

   version of the runtime, that includes extra assertions, debugging code, and debugging info for gdb.

+- Don't compile with `-threaded` (assuming the bug still happens with the non-threaded runtime).

 - Grab our [gdb macros](/trac/ghc/attachment/wiki/DebuggingGhcCrashes/.gdbinit)[](/trac/ghc/raw-attachment/wiki/DebuggingGhcCrashes/.gdbinit).

 - Run the program in gdb until it crashes, type `where` to find